Duke University Policies and Procedures

 Duke University is a participating institution in the State Authorization Reciprocity Agreement (SARA) administered by SARA North Carolina (link is external).
 Students may file a complaint via the process and form established by SARA North Carolina at P.O.
 Box 14103, Research Triangle Park, North Carolina 27709 or by phone at (919) 549-8614, ext.
 4667 and email at email@example.com.

 In addition to the grievance procedures set forth by SARA North Carolina, students may a file a complaint with the state in which they are residing and receiving instruction provided by Duke.
+Additional state contact information for student complaints can be found here.

 Please also use the following address to mail complaints to the Department: